 More than 1.4 million American veterans live in poverty and are more vulnerable to becoming homeless than their civilian counterparts.
 VA research shows that one in 10 veterans living in poverty is likely to experience homelessness.
-SSVF played a leading role in VA's response to mitigating COVID-19 risks to vulnerable homeless Veterans.
-SSVF placed over 40,000 veterans in hotels/motels and is a model to be replicated across the general population.
-These Veterans were previously unsheltered or in congregate environments.
-The Public Health Emergency (PHE) significantly increased the population of Veteran families at-risk of homelessness, and VA expanded SSVF's Shallow Subsidy initiative nationwide.
+VA expanded SSVF's Shallow Subsidy initiative nationwide.
 The Shallow Subsidy provides two years of rental assistance to very low-income Veteran households.
 This rental support remains the same throughout the entire two-year period regardless of changes in household income, incentivizing income growth.